 Explore events and media stories about Washington Place

-February 10: Watch a recording of the Historic Hawaiʻi Foundation’s lecture lecture on Washington Place history by docent Rianna Williams with introduction by First Lady Dawn Amano-Ige.
+February 10: Watch a recording of the Historic Hawaiʻi Foundation’s lecture lecture on Washington Place history by docent Rianna Williams.

-April 1: Washington Place opens a new exhibit on Queen Liliʻuokalani’s life.
-Closed to the public.
-For viewing opportunities, visit our tours page, and learn about our open house below.
+April 1: Washington Place opened a new exhibit on Queen Liliʻuokalani’s life.
+For viewing opportunities, visit our tours page.

-April 2: From 1:30pm to 4pm, Washington Place opens its doors for a public open house, viewing of the new exhibit on Queen Liliʻuokalani, and Royal Hawaiian Band concert.
-Space is limited; pre-registration required.
-Use the button below to register.
+April 2: From 1:30pm to 4pm, Washington Place opened its doors for a public open house, viewing of the new exhibit on Queen Liliʻuokalani, and Royal Hawaiian Band concert.

-April 23 & May 14: From 1pm to 3pm, the public may enjoy additional open house opportunities to tour the home.
-Space is limited; pre-registration required.
-Click here to register.
+April 23 & May 14: From 1pm to 3pm, the public enjoyed additional open house opportunities to tour the home.

 May 29: Local television station KHON premieres a special documentary covering much of Washington Place’s history.
 Encore airings take place on June 5, on KHII at 8pm, and June 9 on the CW at 6pm.
 The special can also be viewed online here.

-July 16: Learn more about Washington Place’s construction and evolution over time, including how it came to be the home of Hawai’i’s governors and what changes have taken place to preserve its rich legacy.
-Starting at 3pm, take a self-guided tour of the home; then at 4:15pm, hear lectures by historic architect Katie Stephens and Hawai’i Pacific University history professor Douglas Askman.
-Space is limited and pre-registration is required.
-Click here to register.
+July 16: Historic architect Katie Stephens and Hawai’i Pacific University history professor Douglas Askman offered talks on Washington Place’s construction and evolution over time, including how it came to be the home of Hawai’i’s governors and what changes have taken place to preserve its rich legacy.
+Self-guided tours of the home commenced at 3pm; followed by the lecture at 4:15pm.

 Unable to attend any in-person events?
 Take a virtual tour here, or learn about the Queen’s life at Washington Place through this special excerpt from Liliʻuokalani: Reflections on Our Queen (2017), directed by Edgy Lee.